Jumbo S.A.

 Jumbo Anonymi Etairia is a Greek company whose main operation is retail sale of toys, baby items, seasonal items, decoration items, books and stationery.
 The company was incorporated in 1986 and has its headquarters in Moschato, part of the Athens Urban Area.

-Jumbo Group operates 86 stores, 55 of which are located in Greece, 6 in Cyprus, 10 in Bulgaria and 16 in Romania.
-Furthermore, the Company, through collaborations, had presence, with 27 stores operating under the Jumbo brand, in six countries (Albania, Kosovo, Serbia, North Macedonia, Montenegro and Bosnia and Herzegovina).
+Jumbo Group operates 87 stores, 55 of which are located in Greece, 6 in Cyprus, 10 in Bulgaria and 16 in Romania.
+Furthermore, the company, through collaborations, had presence, with 27 stores operating under the Jumbo brand, in seven countries.
+Jumbo collaborates with Balfin Group in Albania, Bosnia and Herzegovina, Kosovo and Montenegro, Veropoulos in North Macedonia and Serbia, and Fox Group in Israel.

 The company has been listed on the Athens Exchange since 19.7.1997, and since June 2010 it has participated in FTSE/Athex 20 index.